Macon County License Hearing Guide

 How to Prepare

-• Gather Evidence (Witness Statements, Video, etc.): Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, or any information that challenges the officer's probable cause for the arrest or the accuracy of the BAC test.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis for the traffic stop or the accuracy of the chemical test.

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds sufficient evidence to support the suspension.
-Your license remains suspended.
+• Suspension Upheld: The hearing officer finds that the DMV had sufficient grounds to suspend your license, and the suspension remains in effect.

-• Suspension Overturned: The hearing officer finds that the DMV did not meet its burden of proof.
-Your license is reinstated.
+• Suspension Overturned: The hearing officer finds that the DMV did not have sufficient grounds to suspend your license, and your license is reinstated.

 Hardship/Restricted License in North Carolina

-• IID Requirement: An Ignition Interlock Device (IID) may be required as a condition of obtaining a hardship license, especially for repeat offenders or those with high BAC levels.
+An Ignition Interlock Device (IID) may be required as a condition of a hardship license, especially for repeat offenders or those with high BAC levels.

 Getting Your License Back